Black Donnellys: Johnny O'Connor

-The second massacre
+The second massacre, at Whalen Corners

-At roughly two in the morning, the Peace Society arrived at Whalen Corners; they surrounded the house, in a similar way as they did to the Donnellys' house.
+At roughly two in the morning, the Peace Society arrived at Whalen Corners, the location of homes of other members of the Donnelly clan.
+They surrounded the house, in a similar way as they did to the Donnellys' house.
 However, the difference was that the men were not as relaxed as they were at the beginning of their rampage so they decided to try to get Will Donnelly to come out of the house, instead of storming it.
 They attempted to do this by beating his prized stallion in order to lure him out of the house in response to the dying screams of his horse.
 The problem was that the stables were so far from the home and no one inside was able to hear what was going on outside.
 Jim Ryder called for "Will!" while carrying a shotgun to the side door of the house.
 Will Donnelly was woken up by the calling out of his name.
 However, when John opened the door to Will's house, he was greeted by a hail of gun shots to the chest and groin; thirty holes were made in his chest that pierced his lung, broke his collarbone and several ribs.
 John dropped to the ground; McLaughlin and Ryder walked up to the body and placed seven more shots into his body as a form of punishment for his action against the community.
 Norah Donnelly (Will Donnelly's wife) heard the commotion and rushed out and when she saw John's body on the ground, she tried to pull him to safety but he was too heavy for her to move.
 Will Donnelly hid in the bedroom and was able to peer through a window in order to get a glimpse of the individuals who were attacking the house.
 John Kennedy and Carroll were only a few feet away from the bed where he was hiding with his wife.
 He could also place the faces of Big Mike Heenan, William Carroll and Patrick Ryder but the other faces were obscured by the darkness.
 Since Norah could not pull John to safety, Hogan got down on his knees and sneaked out to where John was located and pulled him into the bedroom, which left a bloody trail behind him (John Donnelly died five minutes after).
 The men of the Peace Society were so worn out from their previous attacks that they decided to just survey the perimeter until someone showed their face inside; the members of the household hid in the house for almost three hours before the group decided to leave the property.

 "There's been enough bloodshed tonight boys.
 Let's go home."

 These words spoken by Jim Feeheley ended the massacre, which would have continued to Big Jim Keefe's house.

 There were two trials in London, Ontario, at the courthouse on Ridout Street.